-An unequalled tradition of success in educating girls has seen Otago GIrls' graduates become New Zealand's first women doctors, lawyers and judges; win Olympic and Commonwealth games medal, and gain international recognition in cuisine, music and the arts.
+An unequalled tradition of success in educating girls has seen Otago Girls' graduates become New Zealand's first women doctors, lawyers and judges; win Olympic and Commonwealth games medals, and gain international recognition in cuisine, music and the arts.

 The following are a few of our amazing student achievements over the past year.

-- Our Head Girl Jennider Marsh won two prizes in the 2020 Race Unity Speech Competition.
+- Our Head Girl Jennifer Marsh won two prizes in the 2020 Race Unity Speech Competition.
 The prizes were the Tohu Manukura i te Reo – Māori Language Commission Award for te Reo Māori and the Tohu Eke Panuku – Human Rights Commission Award for Impact.

 - Otago Girls' were finalists in the Zayed Sustainability Prize and two students attended the prizegiving in Dubai in 2020.

 - Jennifer Marsh placed 2nd equal overall in the Mānu Kōrero Speech Competition.
 She was 2nd in her impromptu speech and 3rd with her prepared speech.
 Both speeches were delivered in Maori.

 - In 2020 Hannah Matehaere was named as a reserve in the New Zealand Junior Tall Ferns basketball team..